 Remember that a criminal defense attorney may be able to negotiate a resolution where a category A felony charge gets significantly reduced to a lesser charge.

-Yes, everyone charged with a category A felony in Nevada may have a jury trial.8
+Yes, if you are charged with a category A felony in Nevada, you can have a trial by jury.8

-Nevada law mandates a ten (10) year waiting period to get category A felonies sealed.
-But if the category A felony was for a sex crime, crime against a child or felony DUI, the case can never get sealed.9
+Nevada law mandates a ten (10) year waiting period to seal category A felony convictions.
+Though if the charge was for a

 Certainly, category A felony charges that get dismissed can be sealed immediately because there is no finding of guilt.10

-Any immigrant facing category A felony charges in Nevada will certainly face removal if they are ultimately convicted.
+Any immigrant facing category A felony charges in Nevada will certainly face removal if a court ultimately convicts them.
 This is because all category A felonies in Nevada qualify as aggravated felonies, which are deportable.11

-Therefore, aliens accused of category A felonies should hire counsel to try to get the charge changed to a non-removable offense.
-Learn more about the criminal defense of immigrants in Nevada.
+Therefore, aliens facing these charges should hire counsel to try to get the D.A. to change it to a non-removable offense.

-If you have been charged with a felony or a misdemeanor, our Las Vegas Criminal Defense Attorneys want to try to get your charges reduced or dismissed.
-Contact us for a free phone meeting to discuss your case.
+If you are facing charges for a felony or a misdemeanor, our Las Vegas Criminal Defense Attorneys want to fight for a charge reduction or dismissal.
+Contact us for a phone meeting to discuss your case.